-Global ecommerce has opened up the flood gates of opportunity for e-retailers where billions of transactions take place every day, online, in non-local markets.
+Global ecommerce has opened the flood gates of opportunity for e-retailers where billions of transactions take place every day, online, in non-local markets.
 However, the challenge of physically delivering those goods to consumers can be a pricey burden.
-There are solutions for international shipping, but one-size definitely does not fit all.
-Merchants need reliable shipping solutions that provides duties and tax options, online tracking, postage savings—and the flexibility to choose the shipping service that meet their needs and still be able to turn a profit.
+There are solutions for international shipping, but not all solutions are right for each eRetailer.
+Merchants need reliable shipping solutions that provide duties and tax options, online tracking, postage savings—and the flexibility to choose the shipping service that meet their needs and still be able to turn a profit.

 Shipping Made Easy

 For starters, going with a global mailing provider, like the USPS®, can provide you the peace of mind to know that your goods will be managed with a reliable and long-standing institution.
 The USPS® Priority Mail Express International (PMEI) and Priority Mail International (PMI) is a Delivered Duty Unpaid (DDU) service.
 These services represent the ultimate in visibility for international parcels mailings, with milestone tracking from pickup to final consumer delivery for many countries.
 With exceptional transit times, the USPS® PMEI and PMI offers Express Mail and Priority in-country processing (respectively) delivering to over 185+ countries and growing!